-- i) Key Staff: Qualifications and experience required of proposed staff, including but not limited to, the Center director and Center business consultants.
-The applicant is encouraged to identify a proposed Center director with its application or after an award is issued.
-All Center staff shall possess the ability to deliver and/or support the program services and fulfill the work requirements of this FFO, and must be experienced in using information systems.
-Position descriptions, qualification requirements, education requirements, and salary ranges must be provided for each proposed Center staff position (include under Program Narrative attachments).
+- i) Key Staff: Qualifications and experience required of proposed staff, including but not limited to, the Project director and Project business consultants.
+The applicant is encouraged to identify a proposed Project director with its application or after an award is issued.
+All Project staff shall possess the ability to deliver and/or support the program services and fulfill the work requirements of this FFO, and must be experienced in using information systems.
+Position descriptions, qualification requirements, education requirements, and salary ranges must be provided for each proposed Project staff position (include under Program Narrative attachments).
 If a specific individual is identified for a position, a copy of the individual's resume must be submitted.
-Applicant's plan for recruiting staff should be addressed. - ii) Partners: The applicant's plans for establishing and maintaining a network of strategic partners and the extent to which each partner will support the Center in implementing program services and meeting program performance goals.
+Applicant's plan for recruiting staff should be addressed. - ii) Partners: The applicant's plans for establishing and maintaining a network of strategic partners and the extent to which each partner will support the Project in implementing program services and meeting program performance goals.
 Whether the partnerships will be used to assist clients with securing contracts, securing financing, job creation, penetrating global markets, achieving size and scale, advocating for minority businesses, or providing referrals for services will also be considered.
-A description of how the applicant will interact and coordinate with its strategic partners for successful client outcomes will also be considered. - iii) Other Resources: Resources that will be used to implement the program in each of the five program years will be considered.
-Resources include, but are not limited to, existing prior and/or current data lists that will serve in fostering immediate success for the Center.
+A description of how the applicant will interact and coordinate with its strategic partners for successful client outcomes will also be considered.

-iv) Location/Equipment: The applicant's strategic rationale for the proposed Center office (see Appendix J: Office and Space Requirements).
-The applicants plan to satisfy Center information technology requirements, including computer hardware, software, creation and support of the Center website, and network map will also be considered (see Appendix E: Information Technology and Computer Requirements).
+- iii) Other Resources: Resources that will be used to implement the program in each of the five program years will be considered.
+Resources include, but are not limited to, existing prior and/or current data lists that will serve in fostering immediate success for the Project. - iv) Equipment: The applicants plan to satisfy Project information technology requirements, including computer hardware, software, creation and support of the Project website, and network map will also be considered (see Appendix E: Information Technology and Computer Requirements).

-d) Techniques and Methodologies.
+d) Techniques and Methodologies